-How to Change Admin Username
+How To Change Admin Username In WordPress

 Do let us know if you face any difficulties on any steps.
 And don’t forget to share this post on Facebook, Twitter and Google Plus.